- The Indigenous Peoples.

 - brown sugar

-- It is a circular bread with a hole in the middle.
+- It is a round bread with a hole in the middle.

 - Jewish immigrants from Eastern Europe made it popular in Montréal in the 1900s.

-- The bagels were exclusively baked and sold within Jewish communities at first.
+- The bagels were baked and sold only within Jewish communities at first.

 - They began to sell it in non-kosher grocery stores in the 1950s.
 (Montreal Bagels, Jules Lewis).